Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Results

 \subsection{RQ1: Forecasting the Raw Score}

-To address RQ1, we examine the first column in Figure \ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the raw OpenSSF \textit{Maintained} score using VARMA, Random Forest, and LSTM models.
-Across all experimental configurations, the observed mean accuracies cluster in a narrow range of approximately 0.77--0.80, indicating that forecasting the raw \textit{Maintained} score is feasible for all three model families.
-VARMA achieves the highest aggregated performance, with a mean accuracy of approximately 0.800, followed by the LSTM with a mean accuracy of around 0.782 and the Random Forest with a mean accuracy of approximately 0.774.
+To address RQ1, we examine the first column in Figure~\ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the raw OpenSSF \textit{Maintained} score using Random Forest and LSTM models.
+Across all experimental configurations, the observed mean accuracies cluster in a narrow range of approximately 0.77--0.78, indicating that forecasting the raw \textit{Maintained} score is feasible for both model families.
+LSTM achieves the highest aggregated performance, with a mean accuracy of approximately 0.782, followed closely by the Random Forest with a mean accuracy of approximately 0.774.
 While the mean accuracies are comparable across models, differences emerge in terms of performance stability.
-Specifically, the interquartile ranges for VARMA (IQR $\approx$ 0.002) and Random Forest (IQR $\approx$ 0.001) are compact, indicating stable accuracy across different training window lengths and forecasting horizons.
+Specifically, the interquartile ranges for Random Forest (IQR $\approx$ 0.001) are compact, indicating stable accuracy across different training window lengths and forecasting horizons.
 In contrast, the LSTM exhibits a wider interquartile range (IQR $\approx$ 0.028), reflecting higher variability across temporal configurations.
 The small performance differences between model families suggest that increased model complexity does not translate into improved predictive accuracy.
-These results indicate that the raw OpenSSF \textit{Maintained} score can be forecasted reliably---especially when using established statistical and machine learning techniques.
+These results indicate that the raw OpenSSF \textit{Maintained} score can be forecasted reliably---especially when using established machine learning techniques.
 Notably, the performance of all models clearly exceeds the majority voting baseline accuracy of 0.312, indicating that the models capture temporal maintenance patterns beyond dominant-score persistence.